← Back to blog

 • being cited in AI answers

-• having clear, verifiable, and structured information
+• having clear, verifiable, structured information

 • gaining relevance as a trusted entity